-This article was produced in collaboration with the Ministry of Finance.
-All views expressed in this article are the independent opinion of DollarsAndSense.sg
+This article was produced in collaboration with the Ministry of Finance and updated on 27 February 2020 with the latest information.
+All views expressed in this article are the independent opinion of DollarsAndSense.sg.

 Most of us are aware that lower-income households in Singapore receive various government grants and subsidies.
 However, fewer may realise that many of these benefits extend to middle-income households, who can also receive a considerable amount of support.